jmcoholich/jmcoholich.github.io/content/post/rl_lessons/index.md

 ### bootstrapping good terminations
 I have found that this is not stricly necessary (afaik, the rl_games library does without it) and can sometimes hurt (excess bootstrapping can sometimes hurt, which is a hypothesized reason that DQN and td-learning doesn't do that well).
+The returns will be the same in expectation, but suffer from higher variance.

 This idea is this

 {{< math >}}$$ e^{i \pi}$${{< /math >}}

+I believe this is more necessary as your number of samples per update decreases.

 ### Generalized Advantage Estimation
 I have found GAE is useful in improving performance.
 Its just another knob to turn.
 In most training runs, I set gamma to 0.99 and lambda = 0.95.
 The lambda parameters can be though of as a factor used control the amount of bootstrapping.
 0 is no bootstrapping, where 1 is td-learning (lots of bootstrapping).
 As you increase the number of samples per iteration, you will perform better with lambda set to 1.